Ranked List Loss for Deep Metric Learning: Experiments

-We use GoogLeNet V2 \cite{ioffe2015batch} as our backbone network, and compare with prior results using the same backbone as well.
+Except for showing the results of ResNet-50 \cite{he2016deep} in Table~\ref{table:SOTA_SOP_RESNET}, we use GoogLeNet V2 \cite{ioffe2015batch} as our backbone network for all experiments, and compare with prior results using the same backbone as well.
 Additionally, in the original net, there are three fully connected layers of different depth.
 We refer them based on their relative locations as follows: L for the low-level layer (inception-3c/output), M for the mid-level layer (inception-4e/output) and H for the high-level layer (inception-5b/output).
 By exploiting them, we study the representations of different depth, which is valuable for deploying a model in practice.
 Following \cite{song2017deep,movshovitz2017no,law2017deep}, the pretrained model on ImageNet \cite{russakovsky2015imagenet} is used for initialisation in our experiments.
 Three original 1000-neuron fully connected layers followed by the softmax layer and cross-entropy loss are changed to three new fully connected layers followed by an $L_2$ normalisation layer and our proposed ranked list loss.
 The new layers are randomly initialised and optimised with 10 times larger learning rate than the others for faster convergence.

+For completeness, we also experiment with ResNet-50 backbone, which is also initialised by a pre-trained model on ImageNet.
+Moreover, ResNet-50 has single embedding layer in the head, which is randomly initialised and trained using 10 times larger learning rate than the other layers in the backbone.

 It is well accepted in \cite{wang2019multi,qian2019softtriple,musgrave2020metric} that CUB-200-2011 and CARS-196 are sensitive to small changes of training details.
 Therefore, following the concurrent work Multi-Simi \cite{wang2019multi}, and the following work SoftTriple \cite{qian2019softtriple} and Reality Check \cite{musgrave2020metric}, we freeze the BatchNorm layers during training to fairly compare with their reported results on CUB-200-2011 and CARS-196.